 To get the most out of your mock interview, you should approach it as if it were the real one.
 That includes everything from putting on your interview outfit to giving answers with the same gravity and professionalism as if you were in front of a hiring manager.

 This way, you can figure out whether there’s something you need to change or improve.
-Also, the person conducting your mock interview can give you constructive criticism regarding some aspects of your performance that you may not have been aware of.
+You can assess areas such as:

-5 Interview Tips to Keep in Mind While Having the Interview
+5 Interview Tips to Keep in Mind During the Interview

 Now that we’ve given you the key interview tips to help you prepare for the meeting, let’s see what you should keep in mind during it.